Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-2-Data-Analysis/ReadMe.md

 - The sales distribution over the first quarter shows variations among different months, with January having the highest number of real estate sales.

-- The majority of land areas in the dataset fall under the category of 'less than 300m', followed by 'between 300m & 600m', and 'above 600m'.
+- The majority of land areas in the dataset fall under the category of 'between 300m & 600m', followed by 'above 600m', and 'under 300'.

 - Within the desired land area range of 300m to 600m, different neighborhoods in Riyadh show varying sales distributions.